Li-Shan Chou, professor. BS, 1987, Tatung Institute of Technology; MS, 1990, PhD, 1995, Illinois, Chicago. (2000)

 High school preparation should include a strong background in chemistry, biology, mathematics, and physics.
 Students involved in Advanced Placement (AP) or International Baccalaureate (IB) programs can complete some lower division requirements by earning sufficient test scores.
 However, some graduate degree programs may require students to complete these courses at the collegiate level.

 Before transferring, students should complete as many general-education requirements and lower-division major requirements as possible, including general chemistry, general biology, general physics, and mathematics.
 Students should ensure that courses transfer specifically as required sequences.
 The University’s Transfer Course Equivalency tool is a helpful resource.
-Transfer students should plan on taking upper-division anatomy and human physiology courses at the University of Oregon.

 Numerous scholarships are available; a complete list is available on the department website.